Laman Alimuradova

-Laman Alimuradova (born 29 November 2004) is an Azerbaijani group rhythmic gymnast.
+Laman Alimuradova (Azberbajiani: Ləman Əlimuradova; born 29 November 2004) is an Azerbaijani group rhythmic gymnast.
 She is the 2022 World 3 ribbons + 2 balls bronze medalist.
 She is the 2020 European group all-around silver medalist and 2022 European group all-around bronze medalist.
+She represented Azerbaijan at the 2020 Summer Olympics and at the 2024 Summer Olympics.

 Career

 Alimuradova began rhythmic gymnastics when she was eight years old.

 Junior

 In 2019, she became a part of Azerbaijani junior group and was the group's captain.
 They competed at the 2019 European Championships in Baku, Azerbaijan, where they placed fifth in group all-around and sixth in 5 Hoops final.
 She also competed at the 2019 Junior World Championships in Moscow, Russia and placed eighth in group all-around and seventh in 5 Hoops final.